A Wronskian Approach to the real \tau-conjecture: Introduction

-is one of the central open problems in complexity theory.
+The complexity of the permanent polynomial is one of the central open problems in complexity theory.
 It is widely believed that the permanent is not computable by arithmetic circuits of size polynomial in~$n$.
 This problem can be viewed as an algebraic version of the P versus NP problem~\cite{Valiant82,Burg}.

-It is known that this much coveted lower bound for the permanent would follow from a so-called {\em real $\tau$-conjecture} for sums of products of sparse {\modif univariate} polynomials~\cite{Koi10}.
-Those are polynomials {\modif in $\mathbb{R}[x]$} of the form $\sum_{i=1}^k \prod_{j=1}^m f_{ij}(x)$, where the sparse polynomials $f_{ij}$ have at most $t$ monomials.
+It is known that this much coveted lower bound for the permanent would follow from a so-called {\em real $\tau$-conjecture} for sums of products of sparse univariate polynomials~\cite{Koi10}.
+Those are polynomials in $\mathbb{R}[x]$ of the form $\sum_{i=1}^k \prod_{j=1}^m f_{ij}(x)$, where the sparse polynomials $f_{ij}$ have at most $t$ monomials.
 According to the real $\tau$-conjecture, the number of real roots of such an expression should be polynomially bounded in $k$, $m$ and $t$.
 The original $\tau$-conjecture by Shub and Smale~\cite{ShSm95} deals with integer roots of arbitrary (constant-free) straight-line programs.

 As a first step toward the real $\tau$-conjecture, Grenet, Koiran, Portier and Strozecki~\cite{GKPS11} considered the family of sums of products of powers of sparse polynomials.
 Those polynomials are of the form